Bohdan-Kalinichenko/Bohdan-Kalinichenko.github.io/content.md

 *PhD Candidate in Economics, Universidad Carlos III de Madrid*

 Welcome to my website!
 I am a PhD candidate in Economics at **Universidad Carlos III de Madrid**.

-My research focuses on the relation between macroeconomics and housing markets.
+I am a macroeconomist interested whose research focuses on the interrelation between housing markets and fiscal policy.

 I will be on the **2026 / 2027** academic job market.